oracle-livelabs/database/tmm-run-sample-apps/run-xa-app/run-xa-app.md

 ## Task 3: Install the Sample XA Application

-Install the XA sample application in the `otmm` namespace, where Transaction Manager for Microservices is installed.
+Install the XA sample application in the `otmm` namespace, where you have installed MicroTx.
 While installing the sample application, Helm uses the configuration details you provide in the values.yaml file.

 1. Run the following commands to install the XA sample application.